Country of origin: eritrea

 [r] Yes, very much.

-[i] Do you know besides Italian and your mother tongue the tigrinia, do you know other languages?
+[i] Apart from Italian and your mother tongue Tigrinya, do you know any other languages?

-[r] No, you don’t mean French and Spanish, I’m a bit like that, but I’m fine.
-[I} I’m fine.
-Is there anything you want to tell us that you want to share a place of view?
+[r] No, I mean French and Spanish, I’m a bit like that but I get by.
+[I} Good.
+Is there anything you want to tell us, anything you want to share, any point of view?

-[r] Actually, yes, I would like it to get into people’s heads when they leave their country.
-He never does it for fun.
-And especially for the people who run away now we talk about the Horn of Africa in question, where there are terrible situations, where people may not die of hunger because they do not die of hunger.
+[r] Actually yes, I would like people to realise that when a person leaves their country, they never do it for fun.
+And above all for the people who are running away right now let’s talk about the Horn of Africa in question, where there are terrible situations, where people may not be starving to death because they are not starving to death.
 These people are sick and desperate.
-Because I would challenge anyone to leave a dictatorial regime, because that’s what it is.
-And so we don’t hide behind a finger and cross the deserted Sudan.
-Then we arrive if one arrives, still alive in Libya, because in the deserted they can take you even the Bedouins.
-And taking you out and then taking your organs for the black market is the truth.
-And then in Libya we all know without me specifying what happens.
-And then arriving in Italy and still feeling rejected is not right.
-Because there could have been me there could have been the same Italians in this situation.
-Instead we were born in the right part of the world, I repeat the words that if they hear and so on.
-And so we should understand these people, rather than give them on their own.
-We should take it out on other issues, with other people who are not theirs.
-So you should open your heart and especially your mind before you speak this yes I want to reiterate.
+Because I would challenge anyone to leave a dictatorial regime, because that is what they have.
+And so we can’t just hide and cross the Sudanese desert.
+And then, if you make it, to arrive in Libya, still alive, because in the desert even the Bedouins can catch you.
+And kill you and then take your organs for the black market, that’s the truth.
+And then in Libya we all know what happens, I don’t need to go into detail.
+And then to arrive in Italy and still feel rejected is not right.
+Because it could have been me, it could have been the Italians themselves in that situation.
+Instead we were born in the right part of the world, I repeat the words that are heard and so on.
+And so we should understand these people, rather than criticise them.
+We should focus on other issues, with other people who are not them.
+So we should open our hearts and above all our minds before speaking, I want to emphasise this.

-[r] Yes, very much, especially because I feel helpless to all this.
-And I don’t want to be indifferent, even if you know that in your everyday life you are taken by your things, but I don’t sincerely care about the people who died in the Mediterranean Sea I don’t forget them.
-Even if they are not my relatives, I do not forget them.
-I remember despair, I am reminded of the image of those graves of people who … especially an image that I can never forget.
-It’s that of a girl who I don’t know what her origin was, because it was such a smear image, the image of this girl who cried on the tomb of her desperate boyfriend.
-Maybe if they wanted to create a future together I don’t know anyway, I thought it wasn’t right.
-Even if I didn’t know them, that is they are nothing to me, but they are human and it’s not right that we can all say all of them.
-Because apart from a few people who take care of them, we can look the other way.
-And to think that it is normal if people die in the sea is not normal, as wars are never normal can not be a habit death.
-I can’t accept that.
+[r] Yes, very much, especially because I feel powerless in the face of all this.
+And I don’t want to be indifferent, even if you know that in everyday life you are busy with your own things, you don’t pay attention to it, but I honestly cannot forget the people who died in the Mediterranean Sea.
+Even if they are not my relatives, I cannot forget them.
+I remember the desperation, the images of those graves of people who… especially an image that I will never forget.
+It’s that of a girl whose origin I don’t know, because it was just such a blurred image, the image of this girl crying desperately on her boyfriend’s grave.
+Maybe they wanted to create a future together, I don’t know, but I thought it wasn’t right.
+Even if I didn’t know them, that is, they’re nothing to me, but they’re human beings and it’s not right that all of us, I mean all of us, can turn the other cheek.
+Because apart from the few people who take care of them, we can look the other way.
+And to think that it’s normal for people to die at sea is not normal, just as wars are never normal.
+Death cannot be a habit.
+No, I cannot accept this.

 [i] Thank you very much